Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

 9. Slip and slide

-The best part is they will be getting so much exercise with all of the running, jumping, and slipping they will be doing.
+The best part is your kids will be getting so much exercise with all of the running, jumping, and slipping they will be doing.

 Water balloons and a slip-and-slide can be so much fun when paired together!
 So why not?!